TheTeaCat/CameraThing/README.md

-Details on how to construct a CameraThing can be found in `/camera-thing`.
+Details on the CameraThing can be found in `/camera-thing`.

 Details on the cloud services on which the CameraThing depends can be found below, with more details in each service's subdirectory.